What Are the Different Types of Multiple Sclerosis?

 Progressive relapsing multiple sclerosis is the least common form.
 Relapses or attacks happen every so often.
 But symptoms continue and get worse between relapses.

 This type is rare enough that doctors don’t know much about it.
 Probably around 5% of people with multiple sclerosis have this form.
 In many ways, it seems similar to primary progressive MS.

 What Causes Multiple Sclerosis?

 No one knows.
 Tantalizing clues have sparked research in many areas, but there are no definite answers.
 Some theories include:

 Vaccines.
 Extensive research has essentially ruled out vaccines as a cause of MS.

 Multiple sclerosis is probably an autoimmune disease.
 Like lupus or rheumatoid arthritis, the body creates antibodies against itself, causing damage.
-In MS, the damage occurs in the lining, or myelin, of nerves.
+In MS, the damage occurs in the covering, or myelin, of nerves.